Two of the most common deadlift variations are the traditional deadlift and Romanian deadlift.

 - Preventing hamstring-related injuries by developing strength and control

 The Romanian deadlift was rated as one of my top deadlift progressions to take your lift from a beginner to advanced level.
+If you're looking for an alternative to the Romanian deadlift, check out my article on the Best Romanian Deadlift Alternatives.

 How much weight should you do for deadlift vs Romanian deadlift?